-Although the Mortgage Broker also intends to restrict investors' risk exposure by diversifying its portfolio by borrowers, as at December 31, 2018, the Trust had 7.14% of its Mortgage Portfolio by number of Mortgages and 10.74% of its Mortgage Portfolio by dollar amount of Mortgages advanced to one borrower.
+Although the Mortgage Broker also intends to restrict investors' risk exposure by diversifying its portfolio by borrowers, the Trust at December 31, 2018 has 3.60% of its Mortgage Portfolio by number of Mortgages and 15.31% of its Mortgage Portfolio by dollar amount of Mortgages advanced to a single borrower.
+The loan to value ratio of the properties securing the Mortgages of this borrower is 68.76%.
 The Mortgage Broker is well aware of this concentration, but the borrower involved has an exemplary track record in terms of loan repayment.
-The loan to value ratio of the properties securing these Mortgages is 37.00%.
 The Mortgage Broker allocates participation in Mortgages based on the Mortgage Broker's assessment of the investor's risk tolerance and any investment restrictions placed upon an investor.